-Some books don’t merit this method (the lighter, fluffier, comfort reads), but most of the books I read, are the kind that I enjoy giving a more in-depth approach.
-Whether it’s reading up on the time period the book is set in, reading or listening to interviews with the author, or seeking out some biographical information about them, I try to incorporate this information into my post for future reference.
+Some books don’t merit this method (the lighter, easier, comfort reads), but most of the books I read, are the kind that I enjoy digging in deep.
+Whether it’s reading up on the time period the book is set in, reading or listening to interviews with the author, or seeking out some biographical information about them.

 I hope you find this style of review interesting too, but ultimately, I’m writing this blog for me, so that I can keep track of my reading history.
-I want to be able to return to old posts and remember what I loved (or not) about each book and what I learnt along the way.
+I want to return to old posts to remember what I loved (or not) about each book and what I learnt along the way.

-On the 28th Dec 2020, after suffering the loss of my third post in as many months thanks to the new format being rolled out by Blogger, I moved to WordPress.
+On the 28th Dec 2020, after suffering through a number of major teething issues thanks to the new format being rolled out by Blogger, I decided to move to WordPress.
 At this point, I decided to change my blog name – moving the tagline, This Reading Life, from Brona’s Books into prime position, and moving Brona’s Books into the tagline.

 All the posts from my first 11 years of blogging, can be found in the menu tab, Brona’s Books.
-Some formatting issues occurred during the changeover, so if you are reading any older post and notice something glitchy, please let me know as I will adjust and tidy up as I go along.
+To read one simply type the title into the search box (I’m slowly adding clickable links for these older posts as I have time).
+Some formatting issues have occurred during the changeover, so if you are reading any older post and notice something glitchy, please let me know – I will adjust and tidy up as I can.

 I joined the Australian Women Writers team in 2015 as the History, Memoir, Biography editor.
 In 2017 I moved to the General Non-fiction page and in 2018 I picked up the role of editor of Poetry.
 Sadly, towards the end of 2020, I resigned my roles at the AWW when I realised that I didn’t have the time to devote to it any more due to changing work and life commitments.